MoserDamasceno/belkirk-jekyll-demo/_posts/2018-01-19-example-draft.md

 related_posts: []

 ---
-## What are draft posts?
+## Renamed What are draft posts?

-This is an example of a draft post.
+This is an example of a drafsdt post.
 Draft posts aren't included when publishing your site.

 This is great for authoring work in progress content, or hiding content that shouldn't be available at the current time.